Effective Brauer-Siegel on some curves in $Y(1)^n$: Introduction

 \begin{definition} Let $C$, $s_0$ be as above and let $\pi_i:X(1)^n\rightarrow X(1)$ denote the coordinate projections.

-The coordinate $i$ will be called \textbf{smooth for} $C$ if $\pi_i(s_0)\in Y(1)$.
-A smooth coordinate $i$ for the curve $C$ will be called a \textbf{CM coordinate} for $C$ if in addition $\zeta_i$ is a CM point in $Y(1)$.
-Finally, the coordinate $i$ will be called \textbf{ singular for }$C$ if it is not smooth, i.e. if $\pi_i(s_0)=\infty$.\end{definition}
+The coordinate $i$ will be called \textbf{smooth for} $C$ \textbf{with respect to }$s_0$ if $\pi_i(s_0)\in Y(1)$.
+A smooth coordinate $i$ for the curve $C$ will be called a \textbf{CM coordinate} for $C$ \textbf{with respect to }$s_0$ if in addition $\pi(s_0)$ is a CM point in $Y(1)$.
+Finally, the coordinate $i$ will be called \textbf{ singular for }$C$ \textbf{with respect to }$s_0$ if it is not smooth, i.e. if $\pi_i(s_0)=\infty$.\end{definition}

-Our main result is then the following: \begin{theorem} Let $C\subset Y(1)^n$ be an irreducible curve defined over $\bar{\Q}$ that is not contained in a proper special subvariety of $Y(1)^n$.
-Assume that there exists at least one CM coordinate for $C$ or that there exist at least two singular coordinates for $C$ and let $K$ be a number field of definition of $C$.
+Our main result is then the following: \begin{theorem} Let $C\subset Y(1)^n$ be a smooth irreducible curve defined over $\bar{\Q}$ that is not contained in a proper special subvariety of $Y(1)^n$.
+Let $\bar{C}$ be the compactification of $C$ in $X(1)^n$ and fix some $s_0\in \bar{C}(\bar{\Q})\backslash Y(1)^n$.
+Assume that with respect to $s_0$ there exists at least one CM coordinate for $C$ or at least two singular coordinates for $C$.